 On the other end of the tenement flats two boys are playing.

 Buster is sleeping while his owner and the manager of the gas

-station play another game of checkers.
+station play another game of checkers or cards like 오즈포탈.

 An aerial view of the downtown hotel.
 Notice the two sidewalk chalk artists creating a Batman and Robin scene while a construction crew finishes up some water main repairs on the other end of the sidewalk.